-Now you have some photo references, it’s time to get things done.
+Now you have some reference photos, it’s time to get things done.
 Dedicate an hour or two for drawing or painting every day.
 I started by using my free time between work shifts to gradually build a small collection.
 It took me a few weeks but eventually, I got there.

 How Do Wildlife Artists Make Prints?

-The only realistic way to scale up your art business is to sell reproductiuons.
-You can try to ‘pump-out’ half-decent originals for a higher price but a word of caution, when I tried to mass-produce originals, I burned out.
+The only realistic way to scale up your art business is to sell reproductions.
+You can try to pump out half-decent originals for a higher price but a word of caution, when I tried to mass-produce originals, I burned out!